alliance-genome/agr_sentence_classifier/README.md

 Logging and Error Handling
 --------------------------

-Each script incorporated comprehensive logging mechanisms to document processing steps, successes, and any encountered issues.
+Each script incorporated logging mechanisms to document processing steps, successes, and any encountered issues.
 Log files (`final_data_extraction.log`, `final_testing_model_parallel.log`) captured detailed information, facilitating troubleshooting and verification of the workflows.

 * * * * *